Head-on collision and merging entropy of black holes: reconsideration of Hawking's inequality: Introduction

 \section{Introduction}

 In head-on collision of black holes, evaluation of energy converted into gravitational radiation is an important aim in astrophysical application of general relativity.
 The leading work is made by Hawking\cite{SH} using an area theorem of black hole event horizon, which placed an upper limit of 29\% on the total energy radiated when two black holes initially at rest coalesce, in head-on collision of spin-less black holes with identical masses.
 Using similar argument based on the area theorem, Penrose\cite{RP} derived an upper bound of 29\% for ultra-relativistic head-on collision.
 However numerical simulation later showed that the gravitational radiation is far less than expected.
-They reported true value of energy rate of the gravitational radiation around 0.1\%.
-Indeed, the fact that the gravitational wave barely radiates, is the evidence of Hawking's upper bound, but if the upper bound were a result of sufficiently detailed evaluation, it would be expected to be closer to the numerical result and to provide any prediction.
+They reported true value of energy ratio of the gravitational radiation around 0.1\% \cite{NA}.
+Furthermore the numerical result can be accounted for the perturbative analysis\cite{PRP}, while one may get the impression that such calculations based on the area theorem are not suitable.
+Indeed, the fact that the gravitational wave barely radiates from the system, is the evidence of Hawking's upper bound, but if the upper bound were a result of sufficiently detailed evaluation, it would be expected to be closer to the numerical result and to provide any prediction.
 In this sense, the gravitational radiation is far from enough to feel such a mathematical analysis is useful.
 Why is there not much gravitational radiation in this simple head-on collision?

 The essence of Hawking's discussion is the area theorem of black hole event horizon\cite{HS}.
 The area theorem is proved, based on the mathematical concepts about event horizon generators, which are the Raychaudhri equation and their future completeness.
 Since these mathematical concepts are fundamental, Hawking's bound may not be severe but will be universal independently of detailed physical situations.
 Indeed, for the numerical experiments\cite{NA}, Hawking's bound suffers no problem but says nothing instructive.
 Then if we want to get any useful information from such a mathematical discussion, we should change the bound more severe by making the discussion more precise.
 In the present work, we will make the upper bound smaller by revising the application of the area theorem to the black hole collision.